Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: Introduction

 In particular the global generation of the canonical bundle implies the non-existence of non-trivial SODs.
-Examples of such varieties are submanifolds of abelian varieties and complete intersections with non-negative Kodaira dimensions in projective spaces.
-This is a far generalization of \cite[Theorem 1.1]{MR2838062}, in which only $1$-dimensional case was discussed.
+Examples of such varieties are submanifolds of abelian varieties (\cite[Lemma 3.11]{MR0360582}) and complete intersections with non-negative Kodaira dimensions in projective spaces.
+This is a far generalization of \cite[Theorem 1.1]{MR2838062}.

 The other constraint on SODs is the rigidity under the action of topologically trivial autoequivalences.